Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Abstract

 \section{Abstract}

 We explain how the germ of the structure group of a cycle set decomposes as a product of its Sylow-subgroups, and how this process can be reversed to construct cycle sets from ones with coprime classes.
 We study the Dehornoy's class associated to a cycle set, and conjecture a bound that we prove in a specific case.
-The main tool used is a monomial representation, which allows for intuitive, short and self-contained proofs, in particular to easily re-obtain previously known results (Garsideness, I-structure, Dehornoy's class and germ, non-degeneracy of finite cycle sets).
+We combine the use of braces and a monomial representation, in particular to answer a question by Dehornoy on retrieving the Garside structure without a theorem of Rump, while also retrieving said theorem.